- Date : 17/08/2023

 Fixed deposit interest rates offered by small finance banks (SFBs)

-Consider these Bank Fixed Deposits that give you some of the best rates on your investments, including Utkarsh Small Finance Bank, that gives you 6.25% yearly tenure, Suryoday Small Finance Bank giving you 6.5% tenure for a year, Ujjivan Small Finance Bank with 6.5% yearly tenure, along with Jana Small Finance Bank that provides 6.25% yearly tenure
+Consider these Bank Fixed Deposits that give you some of the best rates on your investments, including Utkarsh Small Finance Bank, that gives you 7.75% yearly interest rate for general citizens and 8.50% for senior citizens, Equitas Small Finance Bank giving you 7.70% interest for a year for general citizens and 8.20% for senior citizens, Ujjivan Small Finance Bank FD with 7.50% yearly interest for general citizens and 8.25% for senior citizens, etc.

-Note: The interest rate metioned is as of 22nd December 2021
+Note: The interest rate mentioned is as of 31 July 2023 and for 1-year FD

 Bank fixed deposits – some FAQs